qlik-product-success/qs-admin-playbook/docs/about.md

 # About
 {: .no_toc }

-The _Qlik Sense Admin Playbook_ is designed and intended to be a repository of best practices for a Qlik Sense Enterpirse on Windows administrator to reference.
+The _Qlik Sense Admin Playbook_ is designed and intended to be a repository of best practices for a Qlik Sense Enterprise on Windows administrator to reference.
 The Playbook covers many activities and exercises that help to maintain a high-performing and easily manageable Qlik Sense site.

 {::options parse_block_html="true" /}
 <div class="card">